The Carter Family

 I appoint my nephew Col. Montague Maxwell Carpendale of Glenbervie Bray in Co. of Wicklow, late of the Indian Army and Robert H. Harden of Harrybrook Tandragee in the Co. of Armagh Esq.
 Executors of this my will.

-I give to my sister in law Ellen Cashel widow of the late Richard Cashel the sum of £150 to be applied by her at her absolute discretion for the benefit of her sons.
+£150 to be applied by her at her absolute discretion for the benefit of her sons.
 I give to my niece and Goddaughter Charlotte Marion Eleanor Carpendale the sum of £2500.
 I give to my Godson Frederick Maxwell Carpendale third son of my said nephew Colonel Montague Maxwell Carpendale the sum of £200 and I direct that the aforesaid legacies shall be paid free of Legacy Duty.
 I give my plate to my said nephew Col. M. Max.
 Carpendale and such of his sisters as shall be unmarried at the time of my death and I direct my executors to divide such plate at their discretion and as to all the residue of my property I give and devise the same to my said nephew Col. M. Maxwell Carpendale and his sisters Ann Carpendale, Elizabeth Shawe Carpendale, Harriet Maxwell Carpendale (widow of the late Rev. Edward Groome) and Catherine Dalzell Carpendale in equal shares subject to the payment of my funeral Testamentary expenses and debts.
 In witness whereof I have hereby signed my name this 23rd day of Jan.
 1890.

 Sophia Margaret Henrietta Anne Lyle Cashel; signed by the said etc.